grafana/k6-docs/docs/sources/v0.49.x/extensions/explanations/extension-graduation.md

 ---
 title: Extension Graduation
-excerpt: Some extensions are created with the intent to become a part of core of k6.
+description: Some extensions are created with the intent to become a part of core of k6.
 weight: 03
 ---